Chaldene/pancam/To-Do.md

 ## Prioties

-* Make easier to read verification of HK by creating dedicated verificaiton modules
-* Split data into activities so that it is easy to view HK etc.
-* Check that all items from TC and TM plotter have been recreated in here.
 * Be consistent with python style and capitalisation
 * SWIS Verify that HK-Ess is generated at the right points
-* Ensure all globals have Cpas and Underscore
+* Ensure all globals have Caps and Underscore
 * Don't define function types
 * Use more lines for pandas long expressions
 * Multi-line functions have closing bracket on new line
 * Change console logging output to a STATUS Flag if possible
 * Improve Docstrings and follow standard conventions
 * Check why SWIS PIU version is not flagged
+* Split data into activities so that it is easy to view HK etc.

 ## Nice to haves

 * swis.py: Rebuild TCs from SpW replie
-* Look into the best use of the Pandas Int64 and how best to draw missing data.
 * Decode Rover Variables, HRCWarm etc.
 * Generate HK Ess and Non-Ess Calibrated for the rest of the variables
 * Replace Temperature calibrations with a dictionary